denizariyan/ATmega328P-Interrupt-Based-Timer/README.md

 ## Example output
-Below you can see an example output displayed on a simulated oscilloscope when the timer is set to have a delay of 1 seconds.
+Below you can see an example output displayed on a simulated oscilloscope when the timer is set to have a delay of 1 second.

 ![chart](https://github.com/denizariyan/ATmega328P-Interrupt-Based-Timer/blob/5232e475d39522156fe4f9f8fee74ccbf89df640/images/output.png)